Using Chiropractors For Back Pain - Are They All They're Cracked Up To Be?

 Of course there is also the chance that chiropractic spinal manipulation really does help back pain but that it just hasn't been scientifically proven yet.

-But the takeaway here I think is that it can help some people to relieve their back pain.
+But the takeaway here I think is that it can help some people to relieve their back pain, even if there is no solid evidence.

 So weigh it up and if it sounds like the kind of treatment that would appeal to you then give it a try and see how you go.